tonioloewald/xinjs-timezone-picker/README.md

 ## Annoyances

 I'm using the built-in support for filtered autocomplete in the `<input>` field where you type in the timezone manually.
-I figure more people simply won't use this, but if you do then its behavior is highly dependent on the browser implementation.
+I figure most people simply won't use this, but for thos who do its behavior is highly dependent on the browser implementation.
 E.g. Chrome is absolutely horrible (the menu jumps around randomly as you type) while Safari works beautifully on desktop and on mobile devices.